African humid period: East Africa

 Lake Zway and Lake Shala in Ethiopia joined with Lake Abiyata and Lake Langano to form a large waterbody which began overflowing into the Awash River.
-Other lakes that expanded include Lake Ashenge and Lake Hayq also in Ethiopia, Lake Bogoria, Lake Naivasha and Lake Nakuru/Lake Elmenteita all in Kenya, and Lake Masoko in Tanzania.
+Nearly all lakes in the East African Rift were affected by the AHP: Lake Ashenge and Lake Hayq also in Ethiopia, Lake Bogoria, Lake Naivasha and Lake Nakuru-Lake Elmenteita which merged, all in Kenya, and Lake Masoko in Tanzania.
 Lakes formed in the caldera of the Menengai volcano and in the Chalbi region east of Lake Turkana; the lake covered an area of about 10000 km2.
 A 1600 km2 large and 50 m deep Lake Magadi formed in the early Holocene, generating the "High Magadi Beds" sediments.
 This lake was fed by now-dry waterfalls and possibly from the neighbouring lake Koora.
 In the Danakil Depression of Ethiopia freshwater conditions became established.
 Lakes formed in depressions on the mountains around Lake Kivu.
 Some of these lakes became connected through overflow: Lake Nakuru-Elmenteita drained northward through the Menengai caldera, Baringo-Bogoria (Note: Assuming that they merged, which is not clearly established.
 Tectonic or geographic changes may have been necessary to establish a connection.
 Alternatively, water might have bypassed Baringo.)
 Suguta into Lake Turkana and from there into the Nile, carving gorges along the way.
 Lake Naivasha drained south through Lake Siriata into Lake Magadi-Natron.
-Overflow of several of these lakes allowed animals including Nile crocodiles and fish to propagate to the individual lake basins, but at the same time hindered the propagation of many land-based mammals.
+Overflow of several of these lakes allowed animals, including Nile crocodiles and fish, to propagate to the individual lake basins, but at the same time hindered the propagation of many land-based mammals.
 River systems in the southern Kenya Rift region became active.